osilander/203.311/Week9/Week9.md

 ### Introduction

 In order to look at a completely novel dataset, I have found a dataset in a paper from 2021 that is of interest by Gessel _et al._ called "Characterization of the endometrial, cervicovaginal and anorectal microbiota in post-menopausal women with endometrioid and serous endometrial cancers" (https://doi.org/10.1371/journal.pone.0259188).
-I chose this paper as the data was readily available, and whilst I could not replicate the 'pre-phyloseq' sequence processing, I used DADA2 to process the reads, and then use phyloseq to make an object for you to working.
-The objective of the paper was to:
+I chose this paper as the data was readily available, and whilst I could not replicate the 'pre-phyloseq' sequence processing, I used DADA2 to process the reads, and then use phyloseq to make an object for you to work with.
+The objective of the paper was:

 > "To characterize the microbiota of postmenopausal women undergoing hysterectomy for endometrioid (EAC) or uterine serous cancers (USC) compared to controls with non-malignant conditions."